Physiotherapy for baby after diagnosis of neurological cyst

-The Trustees of the Axis Foundation were delighted to help Kasia.
+The Trustees of the Axis Foundation were delighted to help Kasia who works at Axis.
 They agreed to fund 18 months physiotherapy treatment donating £5474.

 Antoni’s physiotherapist reports: “Antoni has done incredibly well over the last year and continues to respond to physiotherapy well and meet his developmental targets.”